Materials Used for Springs

 Although steel and its various alloys are in great demand, we also work with copper and titanium alloys.
 Titanium alloys can be crafted from a range of elements including aluminium and molybdenum, but titanium is more costly than steel which means that it is generally only used for projects where precision is important and the cost can be justified, such as military aircraft and space travel.

-Copper and titanium alloys are both used to create torsion springs, which are used in the day-to-day in doors and hinges, retractable seats and even medical equipment.
+Copper and titanium alloys are both used by torsion spring manufacturers to create torsion springs, which are used in the day-to-day in doors and hinges, retractable seats and even medical equipment.

 There are so many important uses of springs and wire forms in our modern lives, so it’s so important that whatever you and your business are making, that you get it right by choosing a manufacturer who creates your parts from high-quality materials as we do.
+As small spring manufacturers, we offer top quality springs, custom to your requests.
 For further information or details about the quality of our springs, please feel free to get in touch with our friendly team of experts.